Daithí Ó Drónaí

-Daithi is well known for his unique approach to live electronic music.
+Daithí is well known for his unique approach to live electronic music.
 His live performances are House music based, and use Synthesizers, the computer program Ableton Live and a synthesised Fiddle.
 The performance is improvised, with each "track" being broken up into small loops and mixed together differently at each show.
 His live show has been toured around Europe, and is a mainstay at festivals in Ireland.
-Daithi has supported international acts such as Disclosure (band), DJ Shadow, The xx, Santigold, Macklemore and Duke Dumont.
+Daithí has supported international acts such as Disclosure (band), DJ Shadow, The xx, Santigold, Macklemore and Duke Dumont.

-In 2015, Daithi released a single called "Mary Keanes Introduction" a track which went viral in Ireland.
-The track featured Daithi's 90-year-old grandmother at the start of the track, talking about how she met her husband.
+In 2015, Daithí released a single called "Mary Keanes Introduction" a track which went viral in Ireland.
+The track featured Daithí's 90-year-old grandmother at the start of the track, talking about how she met her husband.
 The track stayed at no1 in the Spotify Irish viral charts for 6 weeks, was featured in NME and received extensive radio play in Ireland.
-The track was considered the beginning of a change of direction for Daithi, moving from Pop music to Electronic dance music inspired by Irish culture and the west of Ireland.
+The track was considered the beginning of a change of direction for Daithí, moving from pop music to Electronic dance music inspired by Irish culture and the west of Ireland.